tuva-health/docs/docs/guides/geospatial-analytics.md

 overwrite = TRUE
 ```

+The S3 trigger created from the geo-coding repo automatically triggers the geo-coding process.
+As soon as patient addresses land in the S3 bucket the lambda address batcher is triggered and processing begins.
 Once the geo-coding process has finished (you can monitor this in the AWS Console -> SQS Queue) you can create a table for the raw geo-coded data and read it back in as follows:

 ```sql
 CREATE or replace TABLE tuva.geocoded.raw_geocoded (data VARIANT);